Jean-Victor Castor

-Jean-Victor Castor (born 21 April 1962) is a French politician who was elected to represent French Guiana's 1st constituency in the 2022 legislative election.
+Jean-Victor Castor (born 21 April 1962) is a French Guianese politician who was elected to represent French Guiana's 1st constituency in the 2022 legislative election.
 He is a member of the Decolonization and Social Emancipation Movement (MDES), a pro-independence party.
 He succeeded Lénaïck Adam, a member of La République En Marche!

 Early life and background

 Castor was born in Sinnamary, French Guiana on 21 April 1962.
 Born to two teachers, Castor was the seventh born child of a family of eight children.
 Castor studied in Cayenne during his youth, and at age 16 became involved in student activism.
 He later studied in Metropolitan France before returning to Guiana, where he would campaign for the Union of Guyanese Students (UEG).

 Career

 Activism and journalism

 In 1985, he was one of the founders of Rot Kozé, which was created shortly after the founding of the Decolonization and Social Emancipation Movement (MDES).
 Castor later organized with the Union of Guyanese Workers and the Unified Trade Union Movement.
 In 2012, he became secretary-general of the MDES.